robinbryce/quorum-gcp-preemptible/article.md

 * blob (bucket) storage for tracking deployed contracts and their abi's
 * skaffold for build/deploy/test

+## Key modifications from referenced article
+* use workload identity for kubeib
+* use strategy 'replace' for traeffic - rolling update can't possible work with how the node taints are setup

 ## Zero Cost at Idle (close as possible)

 This may not be perfectly realizable.
 This is a list of things that affect it.